What do Firms Gain from Patenting? The Case of the Global ICT Industry: Empirical strategy and results

-Results clearly show that the magnitude of the impact for smaller firms is quite relevant on both market shares ($31.5\%$; log units: $0.274$) and firm size ($30.7\%$; log units: $0.268$).
-Interestingly, the impact on bigger firms tested alone is never significant on any of our outcomes of interest.
-Bigger players in the ICT global industry do not seem to benefit from patent grants after controlling for reverse causality.
+Results clearly show that the magnitude of the impact for smaller firms is quite relevant on both market shares ($31.5\%$; log units: $0.275$) and firm size measured as turnover ($33.7\%$; log units: $0.291$) and employment ($18.8\%$; log units: $0.172$).
+Notably, coefficients on labor productivity, capital intensity and profitability (ROCE) are never statistically significant.
+Evidently, after challenging reverse causality, a large part of the correlations of firm-level outcomes with patenting activity observed in Tables \ref{tab: ttest} and \ref{tab: OLS parents' patents} fades away.

-Notably, coefficients on labor productivity, capital intensity and profitability (ROCE) are never statistically significant as from Table \ref{tab:DiD parents' patents}.
-Apparently, after challenging for reverse causality, also these correlations with patenting activity observed in Table \ref{tab: OLS parents' patents} fade away.
-In other words, our findings seem to show that bigger and more productive companies are able to get more patent grants, but their size, productivity, and profitability are not a consequence of the grants they obtained.
-We argue that our findings are coherent with cross-country general evidence on manufacturing companies beyond the ICT industry, as in \cite{andrews2014resources}.
-On the other hand, \cite{balasubramanian2011happens} find a significant effect on productivity in the case of US firms, but relatively smaller if compared to the impact on firm size.
+In other words, our findings show that productivity and profitability are not a direct consequence of the grants that firms obtained, at least in the short run.
+We observe that the latter findings are coherent with cross-country general evidence on manufacturing companies beyond the ICT industry, as in \cite{andrews2014resources}.
+On the other hand, our evidence contrasts with \cite{balasubramanian2011happens}, who find a significant effect on productivity in the case of U.S. firms, although relatively smaller if compared to the impact on firm size.

+Interestingly, we can see at the bottom of Table \ref{tab: baseline} that the impact on larger firms' accounts is statistically weakly relevant and with a significantly lower magnitude on market shares ($5.2\%$; log units: $0.051$), turnover ($5.7\%$; log units: $0.055$) and employment ($4.5\%$; log units: $0.044$).
+From our viewpoint, it makes sense that bigger ICT players benefit less from additional patent grants at the margin since they already have a relevant dimension and they already hold, on average, a consistent portfolio of older patent grants.